rcc-uchicago/user-guide/docs/slurm/sbatch.md

 Here, the first `mpirun` uses 8 CPU cores for eight tasks, and the second uses another 4 CPU cores to avoid oversubscription.
 The two "&" mean to launch the `mpirun` commands to the background, and the `wait` command ensures all the processes are complete before terminating the job.

-A common use case is to launch multiple Python instances with the same python script, each processing a set of input paramters:
+A common use case is to launch multiple Python instances with the same script, each processing a set of input parameters:

 ```
-#!/bin/sh
+#!/bin/bash

 #SBATCH --partition=caslake
 #SBATCH --time=06:00:00